interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 * The `destination_account` should be used as the PSK2 destinationAccount.
 * The `shared_secret` should be used as the PSK2 sharedSecret.
-* If present, the `balance.maximum` SHOULD be used as the PSK2 chunked payment amount.
+* If present, the `balance.maximum` SHOULD be used as the PSK2 chunked payment destination amount.

 In a UI, the `asset_info` and `receiver_info` objects (if present) can be used for display purposes.
 These objects can be manipulated by the receiver in any way, so amounts SHOULD be displayed in source units when possible.